-The icon next to the number of search results will open a Quick Filter menu.
-This menu includes some of our most frequently used filters and can help refine your result set.
+The quick filter menu includes some of our most frequently used filters, as well as a crawl date bar, and can help refine your result set.
 Once selected, filters will appear in the search bar.
 Click the Run Search button to see a new result list.
+Note: The quick filter menu is open on the Research page by default, to help you easily work through result sets.
+However, this setting can be adjusted in the Preferences menu.